Social selling: Overview

 The University of British Columbia first established the science of social selling during research.
 They found that where there are incidental similarities between a buyer and seller, it is more likely a purchase would take place.
-For example, if two people follow the same sports team, they are more likely to feel a connection.
-The use of social technology can be used to discover incidental similarities and thus creating a quicker bond with the potential client.
+For example, if two people follow the same sports team, they are more likely to feel a connection, and social technology can help sales professionals discover such incidental similarities to build a quicker bond with a potential client.

-Whilst the University of British Columbia discovered the science, it was Nigel Edelshain who was first to put the science into practice and coined the term sales 2.0.
-The name came from the web 2.0 development in 2006.
-Edelshain suggested in an interview that he felt the biggest problem with selling was regarding the prospecting phase.
-The reason is many sales techniques during the 1990s and early 2000s often could only be put into practice once a salesman had contact or was in a meeting.
-Following the development of sales 2.0, the buzzword social selling emerged.
+Whilst the University of British Columbia discovered the science, it was Nigel Edelshain who was first to put the science into practice, coining the term sales 2.0 after the rise of web 2.0 in 2006.
+Edelshain identified prospecting as the central weakness of sales techniques from the 1990s and early 2000s, which typically could only be applied once a salesperson already had contact with a prospect.

-Social selling has become more popular since companies have looked to increase their return on investment of social media interaction.
-Sales teams within organizations frequently mine data from social media that may help them connect to customers in order to create a more genuine sales lead.
-The technique frequently focuses on approaching potential clients in a less direct way, meaning they don't interrupt their daily lives with cold calls and hard sells.
-Koka Sexton was interviewed and spoke about how salespeople can use social media to leverage their connections to gather insights and build relationships.
-Sexton stated that the art of social selling is said to speed up many sales processes, while also improving relationships.
+Social selling has become more popular as companies look to increase the return on investment of their social media activity.
+Sales teams frequently mine data from social media to help connect with customers and create more targeted sales leads.

 Arguments for and against

 Supporters advocate for social selling as a necessary and effective response to a changing selling environment.
 They argue that, while sales professionals still impact the path to purchase, they are no longer able to personally manage the buying process.
 These advocates cite a Corporate Executive Board (CEB) study that reports almost 60% of today's buying process is complete before the buyer reaches out to sales.
 To show effectiveness, supporters point to an Aberdeen Group study finding that social sellers outperform other sales professionals across a range of key performance indicators (KPIs).

 The most common criticism is that "social selling" is an overhyped buzzword rather than a true sales methodology.
 Detractors argue that in-person meetings are still more effective than social networking for cultivating relationships, and that social networking should complement, not replace, traditional sales activity.

+Empirical research on the sales-performance benefits of social selling has produced mixed results.
+A survey of 1,699 business-to-business salespeople across more than 25 industries found a positive relationship between social media use, the sales process, and relationship-based sales performance.
+Other studies have found the benefit to be more conditional: a study of European B2B firms found that salesperson social media use increased customer loyalty only among high-status customers and customers with small buying centers, with no measurable benefit for other customer segments.
+A 2024 qualitative study interviewing 26 B2B decision-makers found that buyers frequently experienced unsolicited social media outreach as spam, remained largely passive on social platforms for work purposes, and considered private messaging channels more effective than public social networks for building trust with suppliers.
+Research on the adoption of sales technology, including social media tools, has also linked it to increased technostress and role stress among sales professionals, an effect moderated by the salesperson's commitment to their job.